chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 ```

 sets the type of the property to be a String, but then sets the default
 to be an Array.
-In Chef Client 13, this will be an error.
+In Chef Infra Client 13, this will be an error.

 ### Remediation